 About me

-Hello, I’m a second-year PhD student in Computer Science at Brown University advised by George Konidaris, Ellie Pavlick, and Stefanie Tellex.
-My research is on grounding natural language to structured decision-making, and my approach is heavily inspired by thinkers from a number of classical fields including linguistics, psychology, cognitive science, philosophy of mind/language, and semiotics.
+Hi!
+I’m Ben, a third-year PhD candidate in Computer Science at Brown University, working under the guidance of George Konidaris and Stefanie Tellex.
+My research focuses on bridging natural language with structured decision-making, drawing inspiration from linguistics, psychology, cognitive science, philosophy of mind/language, and semiotics.

-I’m grateful to be supported by the NSF Graduate Research Fellowship and the Brown University Morgan Edwards Fellowship.
+I’m honored to be a recipient of the NSF Graduate Research Fellowship and the Brown University Morgan Edwards Fellowship.
+In 2023, I had the privilege of serving as the lead organizer for the Brown Robotics Talk Series.

 Research Philosophy